Sign-in to Account

 The most obvious way to prevent bug bites—especially from mosquitoes and other flying insects—is to use insect-repellent spray or cream.
 If you’re hiking, camping or spending time in an area with a high chance of bug bites, wearing long sleeves and long pants is the best way to reduce your risk.
 Mosquito repellent plants can have a limited effect, while candles and torches burn unwanted chemicals.

 If you are experiencing bug bites or having pest problems at your home, it’s time to call the professionals.
-Aptive Environmental will customize a pest control solution for the size, shape and location of your home.
+Aptive Pest Control will customize a pest control solution for the size, shape and location of your home.
 We use effective techniques to control infestations responsibly and ensure that your property is protected from pests, inside and outside.

 Contact us today for a free quote and to schedule your first service appointment.